Adyen/adyen-components-js-sample-code/README.md

 For the complete integration guide, refer to the [Web Components documentation](https://docs.adyen.com/checkout/components-web/).

+## Other sample projects

+Find other sample projects in our [example projects repositories](https://github.com/adyen-examples).

 ## License

 This repository is open source and available under the MIT license.
 For more information, see the LICENSE file.